UPPMAX/HPC-python/Exercises/info.md

 # Info about the exercise and demo dir

-The easiest thing is just to download the tarball and extract it with "tar -zxvf examples.tar.gz"
+The easiest thing is just to download the tarball and extract it with "tar xzvf examples.tar.gz"

 The directories below "examples" contains the content of the tarball: